paulohscwb/SacredGeometry/grid/README.md

   <hr>
 <h4>17.
 Grid of life with Flower of life symbol</h4>
 <a href="vr/GridOfLife_FlowerofLife.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/195A.png" class="foto" alt="Grid of life with Flower of life symbol"></a>
- <br><br><br><br><br>The Flower of Life is believed to be a key that can unlock the hidden knowledge of time and space within its petal-like structures.
+ <br><br><br><br><br><br>The Flower of Life is believed to be a key that can unlock the hidden knowledge of time and space within its petal-like structures.
 In this representation, we see the Flower of Life symbol forming the 3D symbol of the Grid of Life.
  <br><br><br><br><br>
  <p class="topop"><a href="#p1" class="topo">back to top</a></p>
 <hr>